Take Action. Support our appeals responding to disasters and helping communities worldwide.

 World Jewish Relief USA presents at the Clinton Global Initiative September meeting

-20th Nov 2023, Uncategorized
+20th Nov 2023, News

 On September 18-19, World Jewish Relief USA attended the Clinton Global Initiative (CGI) September meeting with hundreds of changemakers, policy makers and organizations.
 Rabbi Dina Brawer, Executive Director of World Jewish Relief USA took to the stage to tell the inspiring story of Bishnu, a 58-year-old father from Mahottari, Nepal, and to announce a commitment to action on behalf of World Jewish Relief.